MIPI Security Framework

 The MIPI Security Framework is highly scalable, providing a high degree of implementation flexibility for sensor application developers to balance required security levels against processing efficiency, implementation complexity, thermal regulation and/or power consumption in the sensor system.
 The framework provides this flexibility in four primary ways:

 The initial release of the security framework, targeted at MIPI CSI-2 image sensor applications, is being developed by the Security Working Group in collaboration with the Camera Working Group.
-The suite of four specifications is expected to enter the member review process in early 2023 with official release expected in mid-2023.
+The suite of four specifications is expected to enter the member review process in early 2024, with official release expected in mid-2024.

-Future additions to the security framework, such as to add security to MIPI display applications, are planned for subsequent phases.
+Future additions to the security framework, such as adding security to MIPI DSI-2 display applications, also targeted at automotive applications, are planned for subsequent releases.